A-Z Guide to holding conferences and events in Leeds

 C – Catering The future of catering may look a little different at venues in the short term, but that does not mean that organisers or delegates will be left disappointed.
 Many venues have adapted their offer to include delicious and imaginative food options in a safe way.

 D – Distancing We couldn’t not mention this here.
 As you enjoy wandering around our lovely city, venues and hotels, please remember to keep 2 metres apart.
-Where this isn’t possible, please stick to the 1m+ distance with extra precautions with extra precautions in place.
+Where this isn’t possible, please stick to the 1m+ distance with extra precautions in place.

 E – Events Whether it’s a gala dinner, drinks reception or something that little bit different we have some truly unique spaces for events here in Leeds.

 E – Exhibitions Depending on the size of your exhibition, Leeds has a number of venues with extensive floor space.
-From 21st June exhibitions are allowed to take place as per government guidance.
+Take a look here for information about all our exhibition spaces.

 F – Familiarisation Visits Government guidelines stipulated that from 12th April exhibition and conference centres were also allowed to show small groups (of up to 30 people, with social distancing in place) around to view the facilities and plan future events The team at Conference Leeds are looking forward to helping organise site visits to our venues in Leeds.

-F – Friendly Leeds is a friendly and welcoming destination, known for our wonderful Yorkshire Welcome and we cannot wait to welcome you back to our city again.
-Although, we do ask that while you’re here, please be respectful of others, maintain the 2 metre social distance to keep yourselves and others safe.
+F – Friendly Leeds is a friendly and welcoming destination, known for our wonderful Yorkshire welcome and we cannot wait to welcome you back to our city again.
+Although, we do ask that whilst you’re here, please be respectful of others, maintain the 2 metre social distance to keep yourselves and others safe.

 F – Face Coverings Please wear a face covering in indoor settings where social distancing may be difficult, and where you will come into contact with people you do not normally meet.
 The latest government guidelines with regards to the wearing of face coverings can be found here.

 F – Food and Drink The food and drink scene in Leeds is some of the country’s best.
-We are thrilled so many restaurants, cafes and bars have been able to open their outdoor spaces, and with indoor bookings hopefully being possible for the 17th May onwards, for up to six people or two households, you will again be spoiled for choice.
+We are thrilled so many restaurants, cafes and bars have been able to open their outdoor spaces, and with indoor bookings taking place from the 17th May, for up to six individual people or two households, you will again be spoiled for choice.
 More information is available on our Food and Drink pages but please be sure to check and book with the venue in advance.

 F – Find a venue If you are looking for a conference/meeting space in Leeds then Conference Leeds is here to help.
 You can search the city’s conference venue portfolio on our website or send your enquiry to us and we will take a look for you.